adaptive-democracy/hopeful-path/book:next/computing-cooperatives.md

 some people want to literally control their own computers and run home servers. we should make that easier so that more people can do it! but not everyone will be willing or able to do that, and even if everyone has a moderately sized home server and those servers can cooperate with everyone else's we'll probably always want some kind of generalized public cloud infrastructure available to us in order to gain the benefits of datacenter scale design, truly redundant backups, fast coordination with far away people, etc.

-so in general, we want location agnostic software, reusable libraries that can run on and interact with any node, whether its our own home servers, our mobile devices or laptops, or a datacenter rack.
+so in general, we want location agnostic software and reusable libraries that can run on and interact with any node, whether its our own home servers, our mobile devices or laptops, or a datacenter rack.

 this means software should just be funded in whatever ways we can fund any public good.
 I'll talk about structuring open source projects as cooperatives in a bit, but its obvious that these cooperatives are inherently more "ephemeral" than any company we're used to.